-From product development, design assistance, to manufacturing, PEKO has been integral for leading OEMs in the Medical Industry.
+From product development to manufacturing, PEKO has been integral for leading OEMs in the Medical Industry.
 With a commitment to the understanding of quality system requirements, good manufacturing practices (GMP), and CFR 21, PEKO has been able to successfully produce medical products on behalf of our customers.
 A well-defined and disciplined quality system ensures traceability and compliance.
 The level of complexity involved in such products is seamlessly integrated into PEKO’s internal systems.
 Medical OEMs continue to enjoy value from the engineering and manufacturing expertise at PEKO.

 If you’re in the Medical, Healthcare, or Life Sciences Industries, take advantage of the in-house capabilities PEKO has to offer.
 With our extensive service offerings, we’re ready to handle the complete management of your technology so that you can go back to focusing on what’s important in your business: the research and development.

 As a full-service medical equipment contract manufacturing company, we are fully prepared to take over the management of your project.
 When your company has spent its resources on the research and development of your technology, PEKO is ready to handle the manufacturing side of things.
 Our in-house capabilities are as follows: